SalomePlatform/sat/doc/src/usage_of_sat.rst

 Completion mode
 ---------------

 When getting started with sat, the use of the competion mode is convenient.
-This mode will display by typing twice on the **tab key** the available options, command, applications or product available.
+This mode will display by typing twice on the **tab key** the available options, commands, applications or products available.
 The completion mode has to be activated by sourcing the file **complete_sat.sh** contained in SAT directory:

 .. code-block:: bash

-    source complete_sat.sh      # activate the completion mode
+    # activate the completion mode
+    source complete_sat.sh

-    ./sat conpile  <TAB> <TAB>  # liste all application available for compilation
+    # list all application available for compilation
+    ./sat conpile  <TAB> <TAB>
     > SALOME-7.8.2   SALOME-8.5.0   SALOME-9.3.0   SALOME-master

+    # list all available options of sat compile
-    ./sat conpile SALOME-9.3.0 <TAB> <TAB>  # list all available options
+    ./sat conpile SALOME-9.3.0 <TAB> <TAB>
     > --check              --clean_build_after  --install_flags      --properties
     > --stop_first_fail    --with_fathers       --clean_all          --clean_make
     > --products           --show               --with_children